bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 The other Crownsguard dwarf gave a nod, as he walked off the lift, and rested on a large rock next to the platform.

 Yurgunn turned around to Adrex and gave him a wink as she walked on the platform with the other guards.
-"Yeh' won't mind if I toss some of these down to my partner, would yea'?" she asked the Crownsguard dwarf.
+"Yeh' won't mind if I toss some of these down to my partner, would yeh'?" she asked the Crownsguard dwarf.

 "We usually explain to the civilians using the lift, tha' falling off it is their own fault.
-Stand on the edge at yeh' own risk, but A' should warn you, that it's a bit shaky" he said, as he walked to a thin line Adrex hadn't noticed before now, and tucked it twice.
+Stand on the edge at yeh' own risk, but A' should warn you that it's a bit shaky" he said, as he walked to a thin line near the wall Adrex hadn't noticed before now, and tucked it twice.
 Shortly after the lift started to rise with audible noise.

 Adrex took out the hourglass, and readied his pen for his notebook, as he watched the 100-feet rope's end dangle just above the ground.